Game day inactives, injuries and weather: Week 11

 CHICAGO BEARS

+Inactives: CB Duke Shelley, LB Isaiah Irving, LB Danny Trevathan, OL Alex Bars, DL Abdullah Anderson, TE Adam Shaheen, and WR Riley Ridley.

-Lineup Notes: RB David Montgomery (ankle) put in a limited practice on Thursday but went full the rest of the week, so he’s expected to play through his questionable tag.
+Lineup Notes: RB David Montgomery (ankle) put in a limited practice on Thursday but went full the rest of the week.
+He’s active and expected to play through his questionable tag tonight.
 TE Trey Burton (calf) and TE Adam Shaheen (foot) are both out for Sunday.

 LOS ANGELES RAMS

+Inactives: WR Brandin Cooks, WR Robert Woods, OT Rob Havenstein, OL Jamil Demby, DT Greg Gaines, DB Darious Williams, and S Jake Gervase.

 Lineup Notes: WR Brandin Cooks (concussion) has been ruled out and his return following his second concussion of the season is unclear.
-TE Gerald Everett (wrist) was limited all week in practice but expected to play despite his questionable status.
+TE Gerald Everett (wrist) was limited all week in practice but is active and expected to play despite his questionable status.

 Chiefs at Chargers (Monday Night in Mexico City)